asadhusain97/family_phone_bill_automation/README.md

 - main.py: Entrypoint to the app which calls all of the above scripts.

 ## Considerations
-I hosted this app on a free online python cloud compute platform like Github Actions or [pythonanywhere.com](https://www.pythonanywhere.com/), and made it to run chronologically every month.
+I hosted this app on a free online python cloud compute platform like Github Actions or [pythonanywhere.com](https://www.pythonanywhere.com/).
 It makes it easy to split the bill.
-The repository is designed to be used with a T-Mobile bill email that has the standard bill as an attachment (see the mock bill in the attachments folder), and may require modifications to work with other types of emails.
+Make sure to check the env, config, and actions file before adapting this.

 ## Shout outs
 If you want to learn follow these videos/channels to do more such automation.